lwhorton/lwhorton.github.io/_posts/2023-05-09-rich-design.md

 in any Project Management System.
 This ticket becomes an anchor for the rest of our design work, and receives updates regularly as we refine our understanding of the problem at hand.
-It also proves to the stakeholders that we are, in fact, doing work– as evident by the existice of a ticket in a system.
+It also proves to the stakeholders that we are, in fact, doing work– as evident by the existence of a ticket in a system.
 It should look like this:

 ```markdown